Innovgame/bitECS/docs/Serialization.md

 - `createSoASerializer(components)` - Creates a serializer for the given components
 - `createSoADeserializer(components)` - Creates a deserializer for the given components

-Data type tags can be used to define components with regular arrays, which lets the serializer know what data type to serialize the number in the array as:
+Data type tags can be used to define components with regular arrays, which lets the serializer know what data type to serialize the value in the array as:

 - `u8()`, `i8()` - 8-bit unsigned/signed integers
 - `u16()`, `i16()` - 16-bit unsigned/signed integers
 - `u32()`, `i32()` - 32-bit unsigned/signed integers
 - `f32()` - 32-bit floats
 - `f64()` - 64-bit floats (default if unspecified)
+- `str()` - UTF-8 strings

 The type tags are used to annotate regular, non-typed arrays for proper serialization.
 TypedArrays like `Uint8Array` can be used directly without tags since their type is already known: